osuthorpe/llm-expect/CONTRIBUTING.md

-# Contributing to Vald8
+# Contributing to LLM Expect

-Thank you for your interest in contributing to Vald8!
+Thank you for your interest in contributing to LLM Expect!
 This guide will help you get started.

 ## 🚀 Quick Start